What's the potential for behavioural economics?

 After the first day, I was hooked.
 My professor had us answering live polls in class to show us exactly how we were irrational and biased – which forced us to all take a step back.
 The three years prior to this class, I had always taken and accepted the assumptions of economic theory, but it was all quickly being unraveled in one class.

 Behavioural economics theory originated in a similar place.
-Academics (such as Amos Tversky, Daniel Kahanmen, and Richard Thaler) started to find instances where they could prove that humans aren't always rational creatures – and they were able to find where we can actually be predictably irrational.
+Academics (such as Amos Tversky, Daniel Kahneman, and Richard Thaler) started to find instances where they could prove that humans aren't always rational creatures – and they were able to find where we can actually be predictably irrational.

 The field of behavioural economics stayed highly academic for a while and its initial foray into the real world was in public policy, where teams like the Behavioural Insights Team were embedded into the UK Parliament to bring about changes in human behaviors that affected the government.
-One of their famous studies was increasing payment of taxes by simply highlighting the number of on-time tax payers lived in their neighbourhood.
+One of their famous studies was increasing payment of taxes by simply highlighting the number of on-time tax payers lived in their neighbourhood1.

 In 2013, two of my team members at Swiss Re, Alison McLean and William Trump, identified the discrepancy between how we thought policyholders would behave and what they actually did, and so they started to explore the potential of behavioural economics in insurance.